abenori/labtx/README.md

 BibTeX by Lua.

 ## Install
-Of course, you need TeX distribution.
+Of course, you need a TeX distribution.
 (TeXLive is recommended.)
 Put *.lua at the directory where kpathsea can find the files.
 For example, under $TEXMF/scripts/lbibtex .

 ## Usage